ADULT CHRISTIAN EDUCATION Sunday Mornings at 10:00 am

 and we might just do it this year!

 If you wish to donate toward this project now, simply indicate

 on your envelope that your gift or offering is for the "Elevator Project".

-(This year's Easter Offering will be going toward the debt.)
+(This year's Easter Offering is going toward the debt.)